A local food writer shares lessons from eating, drinking and fasting in 15 countries in 13 months

-For the past 13 months, I’ve lived in 15 countries.
+For the past year and change, I’ve lived in 15 countries across five continents.
 After that, the math gets muddy.
-I say that because there’s no real way to count the number of weird foods I’ve tasted, obscure local liquors I’ve sipped or meaningful meals I’ve shared, from Malaysia to Mexico, across five continents.
+I say that because there’s no real way to count the number of weird foods I’ve tasted, obscure local liquors I’ve sipped or meaningful meals I’ve shared, from Malaysia to Morocco to Mexico.

 It’s an inspiring challenge to distill a few lessons from all of my experiences, but the following vignettes from the road represent the type of food and drink revelations that await, if you have the good fortune to find yourself in the neighborhood.